Health System and Hospital

 • Public hospital and acute treatments free of charge

-• Persons with low income are exempt from co-payments
+• People on low incomes are exempt from co-payments

-• Ten health centers for primary care and emergencies
+• Ten health centres for primary care and emergencies

-The state exerts a great deal of influence on the British-style health care system.
-The health care system is average by European standards, and amazing for one of the smallest countries in Europe.
+The state has a major influence on the British-style healthcare system.
+The healthcare system is average by European standards and astonishing for one of the smallest countries in Europe.

-National Insurance combines health insurance and pension payments.
-The medical and health care is supported by ten Health Centers (HCs).
-They provide as treatments, prevention and early intervention.
-The Health Centers are complemented by doctors’ offices, hospitals and specialized clinics.
+National Insurance covers health insurance and pension payments.
+Medical care is supported by ten health centres.
+They offer treatment, prevention and early intervention.
+The health centres are complemented by medical practices, hospitals and specialist clinics.

-• Three centers of excellence for primary eye screening, speech, language pathology and podiatry
+• Three centres of excellence for primary eye screening, speech pathology and podiatry

-• National screening center for breast, colon and cervical screening programs
+• National screening centre for breast, bowel and cervical screening programmes

-Supplemental medical services, such as dental services or assistive devices, are not a benefit of the free health care system.
+Additional medical services such as dental services or medical aids are not covered by the free healthcare system.
 Treatment in a private hospital is not covered by social health insurance.
-For non-covered areas, you either need supplemental health insurance or pay for the services yourself.
-Innovative employers offer private supplementary insurance as part of the salary at the latest after the probationary period.
+For areas not covered, you either need supplementary health insurance or pay for the services yourself.
+Innovative employers offer private supplementary insurance as part of your salary after the probationary period at the latest.

-All private health and care facilities require a permit from the health authority.
-Medical practitioners in Malta are allowed to practice in both public and private health care facilities at the same time.
-Doctors in public hospitals, health centers and social health care are hired by the government.
+All private health and care facilities require a licence from the health authorities.
+Medical practitioners and doctors are allowed to practise in both public and private healthcare facilities in Malta.
+Doctors in public hospitals, health centres and social health care are employed by the state.

-How do vacations obtain medical care in Malta?
+How do tourists receive medical care in Malta?

-Upon presentation of a valid European Health Insurance Card (EHIC), you can receive urgent or medically necessary care during your temporary stay in Malta.
-The EHIC gives you access to public health services.
+On presentation of a European Health Insurance Card (EHIC), you will receive urgent or medically necessary care during your temporary stay in Malta.
+The EHIC gives you access to public healthcare services.

-For questions regarding your health care during your stay in Malta, please contact:
+If you have any questions about your healthcare during your stay in Malta, please contact:

 Department for Policy in Health – Health Care Funding